"STEEP SKIBOOK". We asked users at a new model test ride event. We introduce user impressions that couldn't be fully covered in the magazine.

 The Trueblend Free Woodcore construction utilizes the unique properties of different woods, and titanium reinforcement provides both maneuverability in powder and stability on groomed runs.
 Even though it's a fat ski, it's capable of sharp carving turns

-I'm not a serious skier, but I've always wanted to try out the RUSTLER and was waiting for an opportunity to test ride it.
-When I finally got around to it, I found it to be a very light and easy-to-ride board.
+I'm not a serious skier to begin with, but I'd always wanted to try the RUSTLER and was waiting for an opportunity to test it out.
+When I finally got to try it, I found it to be incredibly light and fast.
 It was fun and satisfying.

 evaluation